ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Methods

 By optimizing the volumetric rendered luminance, we can provide extra supervisory signals, whose GT luminances are obtained from GT pixel values without any burdensome process, to the blending weights $w$, which are directly related to the estimated depth map of NeRF.
-As a result, it leads to performance improvement under the few-shot scenario, and also enables a more physically consistent framework than FlipNeRF, adhering to the Lambertian surface assumption.
+As a result, it leads to performance improvement under the few-shot scenario with more accurate object textures.
 Further details about the total loss and architecture are provided in the supplementary material.